Robust Bayesian Inference for Measurement Error Misspecification: The Berkson and Classical Cases: Outline

-\allowdisplaybreaks In Section \ref{app-tls} we provide further details on the specification, solution and optimization of the TLS problem.
-In Section \ref{app-proofs} we provide proofs to all theoretical results presented in the main text and finally in Section \ref{app-exp-dets} we give further experimental details on the simulations and real-world applications.
+In Section \ref{app:related} we give a detailed overview of related literature for inference with ME.
+In Section \ref{app-tls} we provide further details on the TLS problem and in Section \ref{app-proofs} we provide proofs to all theoretical results presented in the main text.
+Finally in Section \ref{app-exp-dets} we give further experimental details on the simulations and real-world applications as well as additional experimental results.